Jothebug/missing-semester-2024/2/ex1-vimtutor.md

   5. Use  e  to move to the next incomplete word and repeat steps 3 and 4.

----> This li will allow you to pract appendi text to a line.
+---> This line will allow you to practice appending text to a line.
 ---> This line will allow you to practice appending text to a line.

 NOTE:  a, i and A all go to the same Insert mode, the only difference is where